DSN-2024/DSN/README.md

 The recommend hyper-parameter setting is already detailed in the script.
 For rigorous evaluation, please consider running the same setting for multiple times.

 To evaluate, please first run the scripts in eval_scripts folder, e.g. `experiments/eval_scripts/lastStep_eval.sh`, to conduct evaluation under the Refusal Matching metric.
 Then, change directory to eval_ensemble_src to launch `eval_ensemble_src/launch_majority_eval.sh`

-## Updates

-- 2024.11.6:  Refine the _update_ids function, to support llama-2 conv_template within different `transformers` and `fschat` version.
-For more details please refer to Section B.1.1 of our paper

 ## Citation
 If you find our implementation and paper useful, please consider citing our work: